ssmirr/appdev-chapters/routing.md

 end
 ```

 As you can see, the argument to `redirect_to` is a string which contains some absolute URL that you want the user to simply be forwarded to.
-This will come in handy later when, for example, we want to send the user back to an index page of photos after they've created a photo.
+This will come in handy later when, for example, we want to send the user back to an index page of photos after they've deleted a photo.

 ### render